 Why: People with prediabetes are more likely to develop heart disease and stroke.
 The lifestyle change program proves that making modest behavior changes, such as improving food choices and increasing physical activity to at least 150 minutes per week, results in participants losing 5% to 7% of their body weight.
 These lifestyle changes reduced the risk of developing type 2 diabetes by 58% in people at high risk for diabetes.

-When: An information session will be provided on day, date at time.
-Sessions will start soon after and repeat weekly for 16 weeks and then monthly for 6 months.
+When: An information session will be provided on Monday, Sept.13, 2021 at 1 p.m.
+(EST).
+Sessions will begin on Monday, Sept.
+27, 2021 at 1 p.m.
+(EST) and repeat weekly for 16 weeks and then monthly for 6 months.
 As a participant, you will work with a certified lifestyle coach in a group setting learning to adopt healthy lifestyles that include healthy eating and incorporating physical activity and sharing information to assist you with your goal to decrease and prevent your risk of developing type 2 diabetes.

-Cost: The cost of the workshop is $650, but is offered through Michigan State University Extension for $50, which is a savings of $600.
+Cost: The cost of the workshop is $450, but is offered through Michigan State University Extension for FREE, which is a savings of $450.
 The program is supported financially by Michigan State University Extension.
-Scholarships are available upon request.

 Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Accommodations for persons with disabilities may be requested by contacting the event contact two weeks prior to the start of the event.
 Requests received after this date will be honored whenever possible.